OpenCoreCH/canto-fixed-lending/README.md

 Afterwards, bidders can bid on the auction.
 When a new bid with a lower rate is placed, the old bidder can use `getFunds()` to get his funds back.
 After the auction has ended, anyone can call `finalizeAuction`.
 If it was successful, the CSR owner gets a borrower NFT and the winning bidder a fixed loan NFT.
 Those will be used for claiming within the Loan contract.
 Therefore, they could also be traded, as they grant the user access to a future cash flow (or to an NFT when he pays back the debt).
 The owner of the CSR NFT uses `getFunds()` to get the principal out of the contract.

+Note that the rate is always in 10 BPS, i.e. a rate of 85 means 8.5%.

 ## Deployment
 Only the `Factory` contract needs to be deployed with the appropriate parameters, it will create all other contracts.